ITR Filing Deadline Missed?

 whatsapp

 In today's era, everyone is tax-savvy and aims to secure their future by venturing into long-term capital gains investments.
 Nonetheless, a considerable number of individuals remain uninformed about long-term capital gains and strategies to minimize tax obligations on income derived from such gains.
 Effectively managing taxes on long-term capital gains is crucial for optimizing investment returns and lowering your overall tax burden.
-Various methods exist to achieve tax savings on long-term capital gains, with the effectiveness depending on the specific capital asset and investment method.
+The Indian Income Tax Act provides various methods exist to achieve tax savings on long-term capital gains.
 This article answers the most asked question, i.e., how to save long-term capital gain tax?

 What is Long-Term Capital Gain?